chukaOkoye/SBTechnicalTest/README.md

 Please work towards building a simple app with the following acceptance criteria.
 Please complete as many as you can, and feel free to add anything that will help you demonstrate advanced knowledge.
+Make sure you clone the repository and send us a compressed package (zip) of your solution.

 ### Core Focus Areas: